7 Best Online Therapy Services | Expert Tested & Reviewed in 2024

 Frequently asked questions

-No credible platforms offer free online therapy, but there are options for receiving low-cost therapy.
+No credible platforms offer free online therapy, but there are several affordable online therapy options.
 You may try applying for financial aid, asking providers about sliding scale payments, or using your insurance for a lower cost.

 Online therapy is just as effective as traditional therapy and has been proven to help with conditions like anxiety, depression, and eating disorders.